+The most possible cause of this problem is that your computer is not trusted by the iPhone or iPad.
 Due to security consideration, when you plug the iPhone or iPad to the PC for the first time, you need to allow a Trust This Computer request.
-Only in this way, can the trusted PC get the access to the iPhone's or iPad's internal storage and show up the device's photos and videos.
-If your iPhone is unlocked, you may see this folder is empty when clicking on DCIM folder.
+Only in this way, can the trusted PC get access to the iPhone's or iPad's internal storage and show up the device's photos and videos.

 Step 1 Connect your iPhone or iPad to the PC by using a workable USB cable.

 Step 2 Unlock the device.
 Enter the passcode if it is needed.